 Once the model has been created, a graph will be returned with lookalike audiences you can create at different reach/similarities.
 Every point on the graph is an audience that can be automatically created by clicking on the point.

-If you hover over any of the points you will see the size of the audience and how similar it is to your seed segment (the segment you based the model off of):
+If you hover over any of the points you will see the size of the audience and how similar it is to your seed cohort (the cohort you based the model off of):

 To see which audiences influenced the model, see the list of weights below the graph:

-- High positive weight: Indicates that users in the segment are very similar to users in the seed segment.
+- Indicates that users in the cohort are very similar to users in the seed cohort.

-- High negative weight: Means users in the segment are likely not to be similar to the seed segment.
+- Means users in the cohort are likely not to be similar to the seed cohort.

-- Closer to zero: Indicate that these segments don't significantly influence the model on their own.
+- Indicate that these cohort don't significantly influence the model on their own.